agne9/rusty/README.md

 # Rusty

-Rusty is a discord bot made for fun and learning in rust and twilight-rs.
+Rusty is a general-purpose Discord moderation bot built with Rust and twilight-rs.

+It is intentionally opinionated and message-command focused, slash commands are not part of this project by design.

+It focuses on reliable, structured features, with AI-driven conversational interaction planned in the future.

+Made for fun and private use.